 1. Using filler words.

 Filler words are known as “unnecessary words” by definition.
-It can be a word, phrase, or sound to mark a pause.
+It can mark a pause as a word, phrase, or sound.
 For example, um, like, okay, right, or you know.

-Grammarly provided a few words and phrases on its list we should avoid using.
-Although it is challenging to make this change, it helps in improving your content 100%.
+Grammarly provided a few words and phrases on its list that we should avoid using.
+Although it is challenging to make this change, it helps improve your content 100%.

 What are some examples of filler words?

 - For what it’s worth

 If you want to find out more filler words you should avoid in your writing, I suggest you read IvyPanda’s comprehensive guide to filler words.

 2. Incorrect use of articles.

 It includes the incorrect use of “a,” “an,” and “the” in a sentence.
 It is often one of the biggest mistakes most non-native speakers commit in writing.